gina-alaska/emodis_ndvi_python-docker/README.md

 * Docker image

 ## Tools used:
 * HTC - High Throughput Computing, specilizing in using many computing resources over long periods of time to accomplish a computational task.
+This research was done using resources provided by the Open Science Grid [1,2], which is supported by the National Science Foundation award 1148698, and the U.S. Department of Energy's Office of Science.
 * Docker - a software container platform for running an image of the application

 ## History of NDVI Metrics project and UAF-GINA: